moosvatechtoy/kubeinoneclick-deploy/README.md

 ## What is it?

-Gaia is a web application to import and run your Terraform modules.
+Oneclick is a web application to import and run your Terraform modules.
 It features :
 * importing modules from source code (Github/Gitlab)
 * validation of Terraform variables values (mandatory variables, regex-based validation)